operating-agreementssafe-harborallocations

 How Should the Operating Agreement Handle Profits Interests?

-The operating agreement must explicitly reference Rev. Proc.
+The operating agreement should explicitly reference Rev. Proc.
 93-27 safe harbor compliance and confirm the profits interest has zero liquidation value at the date of grant.
-Without this language, the IRS can treat the grant as taxable compensation — turning a powerful planning tool into an unexpected income event.
+This is what keeps a profits interest non-taxable at issuance.

-When done correctly, profits interests are non-taxable at grant.
+When structured correctly, profits interests are non-taxable at grant.
 The IRS safe harbor under Rev. Proc.
-93-27 provides clear guidance, but most operating agreements omit the required language.
-The interest must have zero liquidation value at grant.
+93-27 provides clear guidance.
+The interest must have zero liquidation value at grant, and the operating agreement should reference compliance.

 This content is for informational and educational purposes only and does not constitute legal or tax advice.
 Consult qualified professionals for advice specific to your situation.